fbpx

 • All shortlisted finalists authorize SBBC to identify them (name/picture) in connection with the Small Business BC Awards

-Check out our full SBBC Awards Rules to learn more.
+Check out our full Small Business BC Award Rules to learn more.

-How will judges assess my nomination for the Best Youth Entrepreneur Award?
+How will judges assess my nomination for Best Youth Entrepreneur?

-When you’re completing your nomination, the answers you provide, along with supporting documentation, will be examined as part of our judging process.
+When you’re completing your nomination, the answers you provide and supporting documentation will be examined as part of our judging process.
+Refer to the criteria above for specific areas your business will be assessed.
 First, you must gather enough votes to make it through to our Top 5 Finalists.
-Don’t be shy in engaging your community to vote for you.
+Don’t be shy in engaging your community to vote for you!

 How does your vote normalization process work?

 We understand that all BC communities are different sizes and that different businesses have different sized networks.
-To level the playing field, votes will be normalized against British Columbia Regional District Population Figures.
-This gives every business, no matter where they’re located, an equal opportunity to win.
+Votes will be normalized against British Columbia Regional District Population Figures to level the playing field.
+This gives every business an equal opportunity to win regardless of location.

-Will the number of votes I receive in the Best Youth Entrepreneur category be made public?
+Will the number of votes I receive in the Best Youth Entrepreneur category be publicized?

 No. Vote tallies will not be made public on the Small Business BC website or made available to nominees.
-Because a normalization calculation is applied to the votes to determine the Top 5 finalists, pure vote numbers are not indicative of performance in the competition.
+Because a normalization calculation is applied to the votes to determine the Top 5 finalists, pure vote numbers do not indicate performance in the competition.

 Can I vote in the Best Youth Entrepreneur category more than once?

-Only one vote per person is allowed, per nominee, per category.
+Only one vote per person is allowed per category.
 If a business is nominated in two categories (the maximum number allowed), you can vote for them in both categories.

 Read More